-In 2011 the United Nations reported that the current world population had reached 7 billion people.
-As of late 2017 that number was approximately 7.6 billion people.
-For tens of thousands of years, relatively few people were on Earth at any given time.
+The current world population (2011) stands at approximately 7 billion people.
+For millions of years, relatively few people were on Earth at any given time.
 The total human population on Earth remained quite low until the development of agriculture.
-Even then, population growth did not become explosive until the 1900s, when it was aided by the global spread of industry, increased urbanization, and modern medicine.
+Even then, population growth did not become explosive until the 1900s, when it was aided by the global spread of industry and modern medicine.
 Currently, each year the world population experiences a net gain of approximately 77 million people, the equivalent of nearly one-third of the population of the United States.
 Since 1960, the world population has more than doubled.
 At the current world population growth rate (estimated to be approximately 1.2%), the world population will double again in less than 60 years.
-The last 50 years has seen more population growth than in the entire history of human existence.
-Even if population growth rates stabilize around the year 2050, as many scientists predict they might, the world population would still be about 9 billion people, an increase of approximately 30% over the 2011 population.
+In the last 50 years, there has been more population growth than in the entire history of human existence.
+Even if population growth rates stabilize around the year 2050, as many scientists predict they might, world population would still be about 9 billion people, an increase of approximately 30% over the 2011 population.
 The stabilization of population growth rates is speculative, based on several factors, including increasing access to education and birth control for women in developing nations, increasing financial assistance and programs promoting more sustainable ways of life, and natural causes such as diseases assisting in the stabilization of the population.
-Because population growth is most dramatic in the most politically unstable regions of the world, experts disagree about the accuracy of stability models.
-One fact remains, however: Earth's resources are being consumed at rates never before seen with consequences that are hard to predict.
+Because population growth is most dramatic in the most politically unstable regions of the world, there is disagreement about the accuracy of stability models.
+One fact remains, Earth's resources are being consumed at rates never before seen with consequences that are hard to predict.

 How long will human population growth continue before it encounters environmental limitations?
 The answer depends on how many people the Earth can support, a question that is much debated, in part because the answer depends on how high a standard of living one assumes.
 However, many estimates predict that the Earth can adequately and sustainably support between 6 and 8 billion people at a reasonable standard of living.
 If this is true, population growth clearly must decline very soon if overshoot is to be avoided.
-Almost all population projections put forth by the United Nations, the World Bank, and other organizations indicate that the world population probably will not stabilize until it reaches 9 billion, sometime in the middle to late 21st century.
+Almost all of the United Nations, the World Bank, and other organizations' population projections indicate that world population probably will not stabilize until it reaches 9 billion, sometime in the middle to late 21st century.